 Scoring Your Credit - How's Your Credit Score

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.